meenamurali2m/Capstone_Project/README.md

 ### 4.2 Feature Engineering
 Based on insights from the Exploratory Data Analysis, new features are created to better capture underlying patterns in the data and improve model performance.
 For example, individuals were categorized into age groups (Young, Adult, Senior) to introduce demographic structure, and a Glucose-to-Insulin ratio was derived to reflect insulin sensitivity, which is a crucial indicator in diabetes prediction.
 These engineered features aim to provide additional context that raw variables may not fully express.
 One-hot encoding is used for categorical variables to make them compatible with machine learning algorithms.

-We’ll also perform some light feature engineeringto include -
+We’ll also perform some light feature engineering to include -
 1. Creating age categories (e.g., Young Adult, Adult, Senior)
 2. Adding a derived feature: Glucose-to-Insulin ratio (to reflect insulin sensitivity)
 3. Dropping features with very low variance or weak correlation (after we did EDA)